marcoacb/MacroReports/README.md

 - Visualizations: line charts, bar charts, doughnut charts.

 ## Sample Data
-An example of the data used for this project is found in the repository. `Sample Data/SampleData - MacroReports.xlsx` file.
+An example of the data used for this project is found in `Sample Data/SampleData - MacroReports.xlsx` file.
 Most of the data was intentionally deleted.

 ## Code Snippets
 ### Sheet 1: Executive Summary